 Users can use XPath Absolute to specify the entire XPath location, from the root HTML tag to specific items.

 /HTML/body/div/div/div as an example

 Attributes in XPath:

-When you don't have an appropriate id or name property for the element you wish to identify, XPath Attributes is always advised.
+When you don't have an appropriate id or name property for the element you wish to identify, XPath Attributes are always advised.

 @attribute1='value1' and @attribute2='value2'] Syntax: /htmltag[@attribute1='value1' and @attribute2='value2']